 - Local Market in Izmit: The local market is one of the largest commercial markets in Izmit, with a number of stores selling a variety of food, textiles, sculptures, and other handicrafts at affordable prices, and is distinguished by its design, which allows vendors to elegantly display their wares.
 The walkway that runs through this market is made of colored, smooth stones.
 A roof covers the market, protecting it from the rain in winter and from the heat of the sun in summer.

-Izmit city Map
+Izmit turkey Map

 What about the climate in Izmit?